Rhinemann/mage-hack/src/chapters/Factions.typ

   [Consume an asset representing wealth improving the material conditions of your experiments or making relevant persons more pliable to double a die when performing a ritual.], )

-// “Auxiliary Operational Mode” — multiple redundancies may seem like a bad idea, but when some simpletons try to muck up your efforts, switching it up will throw a wrench in their plans!..
-Though, your efficiency experiences a nosedive.
-When your Magick gets counterspelled or unweaved, spend a PP to (idk the system, remove a die? step down an opposing die?).
-However, it will also step down your effect die (or whatever, something along these lines.

-// “We need more funding!” — you don't roll with the Technocracy any longer, but hypereconomics do make life easier.
-Even Enlightened Science is not free from worldly concerns, but maybe you can spin the Primal Utility in your favour just this once?
-Spending 1 PP allows you to add a number of dice equal to either Resources or Influence to a Ritual cast (or step up? idk) by improving the material conditions of your experiments or making relevant persons more pliable.

 #colbreak()
 === Verbena